ibm-security-verify/webauthn-passkey-sample-ios/CONTRIBUTING.md

 ## Issues and Questions

-If you encounter an issue, have a question or want to suggest an enhancement to the IBM Security Verify Passkey Sample App for iOS, you are welcome to submit a [request](https://github.com/ibm-security-verify/webauthn-passkey-sample-ios/issues).
+If you encounter an issue, have a question or want to suggest an enhancement to the IBM Security Verify Sample App for Passkey on iOS, you are welcome to submit a [request](https://github.com/ibm-security-verify/webauthn-passkey-sample-ios/issues).
 Before that, please search for similar issues.
 It's possible somebody has encountered this issue already.

 ## Pull Requests